Kwasi Poku

-Kwasi Poku (born February 6, 2003) is a Canadian professional soccer player who currently plays for Challenger Pro League club RWDM Brussels and the Canada national team.
+Kwasi Poku (born February 6, 2003) is a Canadian professional soccer player who currently plays for Major League Soccer club Vancouver Whitecaps FC and the Canadian national team.

 Early life

 Poku began playing youth soccer at age six with Brampton East SC.
 He later played youth soccer with the Woodbridge Strikers, with whom he won the 2017 U14 Ontario Indoor Cup, scoring a hat-trick against Ottawa St. Anthony.
 He was also part of the provincial Team Ontario that year.
 He later played for Unionville Milliken SC for about six months, before joining the Toronto FC Academy, after impressing in a match against TFC while with Unionville in November 2018 and being invited for a tryout.
 He departed the Toronto FC Academy in February 2022.

 Club career

 Toronto FC

 In 2021, he played with Toronto FC III in the League1 Ontario Summer Championship division making his debut on July 31 against Alliance United.
 After the season, he joined the second team Toronto FC II in USL League One.
 He made his debut on October 1, 2021, against North Carolina FC.
 In February 2022, he departed the Toronto FC organization.